asfandyar-sabri/full-stack-test-2025/README.md

 # Project Name

-A simple full-stack project with a Next.js (or Vite) frontend and a Node/NestJS backend.
+A simple full-stack project with a Next.js frontend and a NestJS backend.

 ## Prerequisites
 - **Node.js 18+** and **npm**